open-oni/open-oni/changelogs/2023-06-27-feature-boostrap-migration.md

     - search form in `search_advanced.html`
     - `extra_nav` in `issues_title.html`
     - view options and pagination in `search_page_results.html`
-- Replace Bootstrap v3 classes with Bootstrap v5 classes
+- Replace deprecated Bootstrap v3 and v4 classes with Bootstrap v5 classes
     - Change `.btn-default` to `.btn-secondary`
     - Change `.form-control` to `.form-select`
     - Change `.help-block` to `.form-text`